 - Firmly rub vinyl to sign surface to ensure it is stuck on correctly, this can help remove any small air bubbles that could have appeared.

 - Remove transfer tape to reveal your decal applied to the sign!

 Video Credit to Fixer Creative.

-Finding a Sign Writer:
+How to find a Sign Writer:

 If we’ve learnt one thing over the past year, it’s to support local businesses.
 An easy Google or question to your local Facebook page will push you in the right direction of someone capable of branding your sign.